 I know you are likely annoyed at this statement already.
 I know I was, but your priority right now needs to be your own recovery.
 You can’t take care of a baby if you don’t first take care of yourself.

-Don’t let them hold the baby (unless you want to) get them doing the chores you need done so you can rest.
+Don’t let them hold the baby (unless you want to) get them doing the chores you need to do so you can rest.

 Take a look around your bedroom, do you really feel restful there or is it full of clutter and busyness?

-We like to brush our teeth, then read books and say prayers in PJ’s before bed.
-And this was started when our oldest was a baby.
-Even if he is supper excited it usualy is enough to calm him down enough to laydown and “rest his eyes” which often means he is asleep quickly.
+We like to brush our teeth, then read books and say prayers in PJs before bed.
+And this started when our oldest was a baby.
+Even if he is super excited it usually is enough to calm him down enough to lay down and “rest his eyes” which often means he is asleep quickly.

 I personally don’t recommend a bath at night for babies (they really don’t get that dirty) but as they get older if you want and it makes sense it can always be added.

-Don’t worry our hubbys are better at bonding then society gives them credit for.
-Being a father is also a full time job and they have just as much capacity to care for a newborn as we do, we just need to encourage it.
+Don’t worry our men are better at bonding than society gives them credit for.
+Being a father is also a full-time job and they have just as much capacity to care for a newborn as we do, we just need to encourage it.

-If you partner isn’t around or the father isn’t in the picture ask for help from friends and family.
+If your partner isn’t around or the father isn’t in the picture ask for help from friends and family.
 You deserve the time to feel like you can sleep.
-Honest baby will be ok, and you will be better able to care for them if you get enough sleep.
+Honestly, the baby will be ok, and you will be better able to care for them if you get enough sleep.